ABA Analyzes What Midterm Elections Mean for Bankers

 Agencies Release Preliminary Observations of Cyber Assessment

+The financial regulators on Monday released the initial results of their cybersecurity assessment of 500 banks and credit unions with less than $1 billion in assets.
+The assessment began in June and will not affect ratings at the participating institutions, the agencies said.
 The assessment “reinforces the need for engagement by the board of directors and senior management” on several issues, the agencies said, including understanding their institutions’ risks and monitoring potential threats, establishing a “dynamic control environment,” effectively overseeing third-party relationships and developing and testing plans for business recovery and continuity after a cyber attack.
+The agencies also urged all financial institutions to join the Financial Services Information Sharing and Analysis Center, a centralized resource for sharing and disseminating information about cyber threats and responses.
+Read more.

 HMDA Data Shows CUs Fail at Low-Income Lending

+The latest Home Mortgage Disclosure Act data show that credit unions across the country are failing in their mission to serve homebuyers of modest means, ABA said Monday.
+In a series of state-by-state reports, ABA showed that home loans for low-income borrowers represented only a tiny fraction of credit union mortgage lending.
 The low-income mortgage share ranged from a low of 0.35 percent in Maine to a high of just 3.99 percent in Pennsylvania.
 In two states -- South Dakota and Wyoming -- not a single HMDA-reporting credit union made home loans to a low-income borrower.
 By contrast, upper-income borrowers accounted for a large share of credit union mortgage lending, including 25 percent in Maine and 31 percent in Pennsylvania.
+ABA offers its members customized reports for each state that they can use to show policymakers how credit unions have misused their privileged tax treatment.
+Users can click on “Who Receives CU Mortgage Loans” under each state name.
+View the state-by-state reports.